The Safe Boating Campaign is a worldwide effort focused on responsible boating, encouraging boaters to always wear a life jacket while on the water.

-It’s tempting not to wear a life jacket while on the water, especially on nice days.
+It’s tempting to not wear a life jacket while on the water, especially on nice days.
 You want to get some sun, you think you’ll get too hot, or you think you’re a strong swimmer.
-But whether you’re going fishing or just enjoying a ride on the boat, there’s never an excuse not to wear a life jacket.
-You can have a great time, while choosing to always wear a life jacket and boating responsibly.
+But whether you’re going fishing or just enjoying a ride on the boat, there’s never an excuse to not wear a life jacket.
+Accidents happen in an instant.
+Make it a habit.
+Always wear a life jacket.

 Drowning was the reported cause of death in 75 percent of all boating fatalities

 Of those, 85 percent were reported as not wearing their life jackets